Spiritual Authority (Audio Version)

 Now Korah the son of Izhar, the son of Kohath, the son of Levi, with Dathan and Abiram, the sons of Eliab, and On the son of Peleth, sons of Reuben, ...assembled together against Moses and Aaron… Numbers 16:1-3.

-In the New testament Paul’s reaction to the news that he had spoken harshly toward the High Priest is witness to his respect of God’s anointed:
+In the New Testament, Paul’s reaction to the news that he had spoken harshly toward the High Priest is witness to his respect for God’s anointed:

 But the bystanders said, "Do you revile God's high priest?"
 And Paul said, "I was not aware, brethren, that he was high priest; for it is written, 'YOU SHALL NOT SPEAK EVIL OF A RULER OF YOUR PEOPLE.'"
 Acts 23:4-5.

-I believe that, taken in context, Paul’s words in Romans 13:1 are a reference not to secular government but to those God has place in higher positions of authority to govern within the body of Christ.
+I believe that, taken in context, Paul’s words in Romans 13:1 refer not to secular government but to those God has placed in higher positions of authority to govern within the body of Christ.

 Let every soul be subject to the higher authorities, for there is no authority except from God, and the authorities existing are appointed by God.
 Romans 13:1 LSV.

-In Ephesians 2-6 Paul speaks to various levels of authority established by God starting with Jesus as the cornerstone, the levels of the five offices of leadership, the husband, and the slaveowner.
+In Ephesians 2-6, Paul speaks to various levels of authority established by God, starting with Jesus as the cornerstone, the five offices of leadership, the husband, and the slaveowner.

 Christ Jesus Himself being the corner stone, in whom the whole building, being fitted together, is growing into a holy temple in the Lord, in whom you also are being built together into a dwelling of God in the Spirit.
 Ephesians 2:20-22.